Aer Lingus trade unions split over IAG offer

 A spokesman for IMPACT said it still had very grave concerns about job losses and connectivity, adding that no inter-union consultation had taken place, so suggestions that they had softened their stance were incorrect.

-The Aer Lingus board recommended the 1.36 billion euro (997 million pounds) offer from IAG last month, subject to the Irish state selling its 25 percent stake, but political and trade union opposition has been significant.
+The Aer Lingus board recommended the 1.36 billion euro ($1.54 billion) offer from IAG last month, subject to the Irish state selling its 25 percent stake, but political and trade union opposition has been significant.

 In an attempt to soothe concerns, IAG has pledged to maintain key landing and take-off rights at London's Heathrow airport for its Irish routes for five years while it has said job cuts would be minimal and be far exceeded by new roles as it expands.